Safer Streets is a UK-wide project being run by the Home Office to fund crime prevention activities and projects in local neighbourhoods.

-Earlier this year, the Office of the Police and Crime Commissioner for Surrey successfully bid for £547,000 funding to deliver a range of crime prevention projects and works in the Northlands Estate and Dutch Barn Close communities.
+Last year, the Office of the Police and Crime Commissioner for Surrey successfully bid for £547,000 funding to deliver a range of crime prevention projects and works in the Northlands Estate and Dutch Barn Close communities.
 A2Dominion have also provided significant funds on top of this for additional security works including all CCTV on the Northlands blocks and new doors with mailboxes on three blocks at Dutch Barn Close.

 Safer Streets is being jointly delivered by A2Dominion, Surrey Police, the Office of the Police and Crime Commissioner, Spelthorne Borough Council, and AST.